 The Pacific Islands, are a geographic area of the Pacific Ocean referred to in this article.
-This area comprises of three ethnographic groupings; Melanesia, Micronesia, and Polynesia.
+This area comprises three ethnographic groupings; Melanesia, Micronesia, and Polynesia.
 However, we include the neighbouring island and the continent of Australia.
 Also included is Asia-that includes Indonesian, Philippines Japanese archipelagoes.

 Australia, New Zealand, New Guinea, and many neighbouring islands located in the Pacific Ocean, including India most sit on the Indo-Australian Plate.
 From a geological perspective, the Australasian plate is vast, but the name has no value when one explores the cultural differences throughout the area.
-It might be argued that this is where the greatest cultural variations exist, and comparison should stop.
+It might be argued that this is where the most significant cultural variations exist, and comparison should stop.

 Sydney Harbour is a National Park, the islands and foreshore around Sydney Harbour are well protected.
 You can explore Sydney’s history on a guided tour or make your own adventure and enjoy coastal walks, picnics and swimming.

 Generally, local fishing boats and much modern pleasure craft developed to the eastern side of the Indian ocean tend to favour a canoe with establishing out-riggers design.
 This sort of craft is stable in both deep and shallow water.
 Modern marinas are generally but not exclusively a concept of the west.
 This general leisure development might explain why marinas in Asia are underdeveloped.
 In Asia’s future development, marina growth will be a booming industry and all sectors of the marine industry that service leisure boating.